moodleou/moodle-quizaccess_honestycheck/Readme.md

 ### Changing the text of the message

-This statement students must agree to is a Moodle language string, so it can be changes using the standard [Language customisation](https://docs.moodle.org/en/Language_customisation) process.
+This statement students must agree to is a Moodle language string, so it can be changed using the standard [Language customisation](https://docs.moodle.org/en/Language_customisation) process.